shahid129/oliver-dein/TESTING.md

 ### HTML
+[W3C](https://validator.w3.org/nu/) was used to validate the HTML on all pages of the site.
 Page Title | Result | Evidence |
 --- | --- | --- |
 Home | Pass | [Home Page Validation](docs/screenshot/testing/validation-home.png)